 "Sango will cause too much trouble, being all alone like that," Inuyasha pouted.
 "Haven't you noticed all the trouble we get into whenever we split up?"

 Carefully setting Shippou aside on the log she had been sitting on, Kagome scolded him, ignoring the glint of the hunting knife in Sango's hands.
 "You know this is the one time Sango needs to be alone right now.
-If trouble comes, we'll fight it like we always do, but until then Sango should rest at home."
+If trouble comes, we'll fight it like we always do, but until then she should be home."

-"Well, she doesn't need two weeks to do that," he scowled, knowing perfectly well he had already lost the argument that had been going on for ages now.
+"Well, she doesn't need two weeks for that," he scowled, knowing perfectly well he had already lost the argument that had been going on for ages now.
 At least, Kagome figured, he had to have known.
-He was an insensitive bastard, after all, but not so insensitive that he didn't know how depressed Sango had been lately.
-(Granted, Kagome had to explain what was going on when they were in private, because he was practically as clueless about girls as a piece of spinach.)
-But they all kind of knew what was weighing down on Sango lately, though none of them ever even mentioned it.
+He was an insensitive bastard, but not so insensitive that he didn't know how depressed Sango had been lately.
+(Granted, Kagome had to explain what was going on when they were in private, because he was as clueless about girls as a leaf of spinach.)
+But they all knew what was weighing down on Sango lately, though none of them ever mentioned it.